Skip to content

 • each element of the returned list is a dictionary containing the dataset names as keys and the respective datasets (in their entirety) as values

-• If an empty list is given, i.e. no keys are specified, all datasets will be returned for each datasource, under their names
+• else if an empty list is given, i.e. no keys are specified, all datasets will be returned for each datasource, under their names

 python